THE ABUSE OF POWERS

 The Royal Commission into institutional responses to child abuse in Australia, and the recent parliamentary investigations into the Westminster paedophile rings in the UK, are both revealing that structures which we thought were there as instruments of law and justice, or instruments of national security, or instruments of church or of childcare, have been continually exploited, sometimes intended, and oftentimes protected, as instruments for something hidden, inhuman and deeply shameful, serving the pleasures and hidden rituals of hitherto unaccountable elites.

 Every Diocese in the UK and Australia now maintains a professional standards department, part of whose job is to investigate and provide redress for victims and records for police and Royal Commission investigations.
-These offices are uncovering the level of collaboration among senior politicians, judges, police and bishops to protect organised, religious, ritual and institutional abuse, collaboration which has been perpetuated through covert networks.
+These offices are uncovering the high level of collaboration among senior politicians, judges, police and bishops both to perpetrate and protect organised,religious, ritual and institutional abuse; collaboration which has been perpetuated and enforced through powerful covert networks.
 Talk with a few of today’s professional standards officers or with those who have sought to push Operation Midland forward, and you will soon read Romans 1:18-32, Luke 17.2 and Matthew 18.6 in a very different light.

 As truths emerge about the powers that have created and covered up these crimes – and for whom – so a different picture of the distribution of power and privilege comes to light.
 So too the difference in interest between those who hold the means of privilege (the 1%) and ordinary citizens (the 99%).
 More hopefully, an understanding of how powers have been corrupted is often the fuel for change and reform of those powers.

 Those ancient warnings from the prophet Samuel and from Jesus provide a perspective that can see a positive coherence across a number of seemingly unrelated social movements.

 # The perpetual emergence of non-aligned church structures

 # The defense and re-creation of independent media